awslabs/aurora-dsql-python-connector/README.md

 Only the library that is needed must be installed.
 Therefore, if the client is going to use psycopg, then only psycopg needs to be installed.
 If the client is going to use psycopg2, then only psycopg2 needs to be installed.
+If the client is going to use asyncpg, then only asyncpg needs to be installed.

-If the client needs both, then they both need to be installed.
+If the client needs more than one, then all the needed libraries need to be installed.

 ### Basic Usage

+#### psycopg

 ```python
     # Use this import for psycopg